rsksmart/rif-relay/Readme.md

 ## Testing

 This repository contains all the integration tests.
-These tests verify the behaviour of the entire system.
+These tests verify the behavior of the entire system.
 You have two ways to run tests:

 1. Executing `npm test` will run all the test suite and verify all the system.
 This could take